Red Dead Online: Development

-Red Dead Online was developed in tandem with the single-player story.
+Red Dead Online was developed by Rockstar Games in tandem with the single-player story; the development team considered both single-player and multiplayer while creating the world but focused on the former.
 Though Red Dead Online and Red Dead Redemption 2 share assets and gameplay, Rockstar views them as separate products with independent trajectories, reflected in its decision to launch the multiplayer title separately.
 The development team took lessons learned from the multiplayer of Red Dead Redemption (2010) and applied those with the best elements of Grand Theft Auto Online (2013), particularly in regards to introducing narrative elements to a multiplayer title.
 The team sought to translate elements of the single-player story to Red Dead Online, overhauling them for an online space.
-Producer Rob Nelson felt, while the team's experience on Grand Theft Auto Online helped with the foundations of Red Dead Online, the differences in the game's direction, pace, and scale demanded a different overall approach, slowly leading the player into the world with smaller steps instead of the fast pace of Grand Theft Auto Online.
+Producer Rob Nelson felt, while the team's experience on Grand Theft Auto Online helped with the foundations of Red Dead Online, the differences in direction, pace, and scale demanded a different overall approach, slowly leading the player into the world with smaller steps instead of the fast pace of Grand Theft Auto Online.

-Red Dead Online's public beta opened on November 27, 2018, to players who owned a special edition of the base game, and then progressively opened to all owners.
+Red Dead Online's public beta opened for the PlayStation 4 and Xbox One on November 27, 2018, to players who owned a special edition of the base game, and then progressively opened to all owners.
 The progressive release was a choice by Rockstar to mitigate any major performance issues by the influx of players.
 Rockstar added and adapted several modes during the beta stage, and made changes to the balance and economy.
 Player progression in the public beta carried over when the beta ended on May 14, 2019.
+Alongside the base game, Red Dead Online became available for Windows on November 5, 2019, and for Stadia on November 19.

 Red Dead Online implements microtransactions by letting players purchase gold bars for in-game items such as weapons and cosmetics.
 Rockstar had adopted a similar approach for Grand Theft Auto Online.
 Rockstar donated five percent of in-game revenue generated in Red Dead Online and Grand Theft Auto Online in April and May 2020 to relief efforts of the COVID-19 pandemic.
 Each of its nine worldwide studios donated to local charities.
 Rockstar closed the game for two hours on June 4, 2020, to honor the memorial of George Floyd.
-A standalone client for Red Dead Online, which does not require the base Red Dead Redemption 2 game, was released on December 1, 2020, for PlayStation 4, Windows, and Xbox One.
+A standalone client for Red Dead Online, which does not require Red Dead Redemption 2, was released on December 1, 2020, for PlayStation 4, Windows, and Xbox One.
+Upon Stadia's shutdown in January 2023, Rockstar allowed players to transfer their progress to other platforms.